-The expected benefits of brake assist are high, particularly given the kinds of situations that brake assist systems are designed to minimize.
+The expected benefits of brake assist are substantial, particularly given the kinds of situations these systems are designed to minimize.
 The Insurance Institute for Highway Safety (IIHS) has determined that the kinds of collisions relevant to brake assist technology are those where the driver saw a hazard, braked, but did not stop in time.
-Given this, IIHS estimates that brake assist is relevant to 417,000 crashes per year in the United States, 61,000 of which resulted in injury and 3,080 of which were fatal.
+Given this, IIHS estimates brake assist is relevant to 417,000 crashes per year in the United States, 61,000 which resulted in injury and 3,080 which were fatal.